 IMF urges bank regulators to extend curbs on dividends, buybacks

-Bank regulators should also act faster to roll back temporary relief measures that undermine the reliability of financial statements, or tweak global capital rules, even as other measures supporting the financial system remain in place, the IMF said in a new section of its semi-annual Global Financial Stability Report, released Friday.
+Bank regulators should also act faster to roll back temporary relief measures that undermine the reliability of financial statements, or tweak global capital rules, even as other measures supporting the financial system remain in place, the IMF said in a new section of its semi-annual Global Financial Stability Report.

 Executives from top US and European banks have said in recent weeks that they expect pandemic-era restrictions on capital distributions to be lifted soon.
-They argue that they've built up enough capital to cope with any problems that might be caused by a slow recovery.
+They argue that they have built up enough capital to cope with any problems that might be caused by a slow recovery.

 Your feedback is important to us